 Why Should You Encourage Someone?

 Most of the time, when you encourage someone, you reap more benefits than the other person receives.
 It’s good for your health (emotional, mental, and physical).
 It can bring happiness, joy, and meaning to your life.
 Encouragement can also strengthen your relationships, especially friendships!
-So, how do you encourage someone?
-Let’s look at the many ways!
+So, if you want to know how do you encourage someone, let’s look at the many ways!

 Why You Should Encourage Someone (The Benefits)